openshift/managed-cluster-config/docs/backplane/requirements/acs/10-acs-managed-service.md

 than enough for the current needs.

 ### Considerations
-- The `AcsFleetShard` addon installs the resources needed to run an ACS-CS DataPlane cluster.
+- The `AcsFleetShard` addon installs the resources needed to run an ACS-CS DataPlane cluster:
+  - It installs `fleetshard` which is responsible for creating the tenant namespaces.
+  - It installs supporting resources, such as monitoring, logging.
 - The `AcsFleetShard` addon is *only* installed on those clusters.
 It will *never* be installed on customer clusters.
 - These clusters are *only* accessible by internal staff, such as SRE and ACS-CS team members.
 Customers will *not* have access to these clusters.
 - Each tenant gets its own namespace, `Central` instance, `Route` and DNS record.
-- Tenants are only given the URL to their `Central` instance.
+- Tenants are only given the URL to their `Route`.
 They do not interact with the cluster in any other way.

 Process is captured [ROX-22017: Harden Network Security API Permissions](https://docs.google.com/document/d/1lyzFjK51py6o62zS5ErPFLbCNVJfq4e5PvVI2Y2z0Mg/edit)